 So they make an excellent pasilla substitute when used correctly, but that being said, a Scoville rating of 3000 SHU is still mild.

 This is an extremely spicy substitute for Pasilla peppers.
 If you use these instead of Pasilla peppers, you’ll likely use very few because they’re so fiery.

 Habanero peppers come in various colors but are most often yellow or orange.
 They’re delicious in most foods, but you can also use them to make hot sauces.
 And these little chilies are frequently stuffed with cheese and served as snacks.

 6. Jalapeño Pepper

 The Jalapeño pepper is among the most commonly used peppers in many cuisines.
-And it can also be used as a Pasilla pepper substitute.
-They’re easy to find at supermarkets worldwide, and they’re highly nutritious.
+And it can also be used in place of the pasilla pepper.
+They’re easy to find at supermarkets worldwide and highly nutritious.
 These chilies will fulfill all of your culinary demands.

-Jalapeño peppers can be used in pasta dishes, vegetable dishes, stews, soups, sauces, and as a pizza topping.
+Jalapeño peppers can be used in pasta dishes, vegetable dishes, stews, soups, sauces, and pizza toppings.